MichelleDeblois/Final-Project/README.md

 My Cup of Coffee is a social media platform where users can discover new coffee shop in Montreal through their friends reccomendation.

-This project is submitted to Concordia university for my final project of the web development Bootcamp on May 22, 2022.

 ## Screen shot